Who could lead Germany's conservatives back to power? – DW – 09/16/2024

 Biebricher doubts Söder will become chancellor candidate for the CDU/CSU.
 He believes there are "still major reservations about Markus Söder and his behavior during the 2021 election campaign," within the CDU and that the fighting between Söder and Laschet during that contest "left its mark."

 Despite Söder's favorable poll results, Biebricher believes the Bavarian premier would only have a chance at the candidacy if Merz were to make a mistake.
-For instance, during the complex government formation process currently taking place following state elections in Saxony and Thuringia.
+For instance, during the complex government formation process currently taking place following regional elections in the states of Saxony and Thuringia.

 Biebricher even believes Hendrik Wüst, who is 49, might still enter the competition.
 Opinion polls show that Wüst's ratings are not worse than Merz – who has never held a government office.
-Should Merz "suffer serious damage," and lose viability as a chancellor candidate due to the complicated government-forming processes occurring in the eastern German states, the political scientist says "many might consider siding with Wüst because they have had enough of Söder."
+Should Merz "suffer serious damage," and lose viability as a chancellor candidate, the political scientist says "many might consider siding with Wüst because they have had enough of Söder."
 If that were to happen, Biebricher posits that Merz, who is 68, could "build a generational bridge into a new CDU era."
 And many in the party would give him credit for doing so.

 Whether a duel or a three-way fight, the CDU/CSU candidate competition will no doubt highlight the turbulences within the Christian Democratic camp.
 And at the end of September, the CDU will celebrate the 70th birthday of Angela Merkel – its longstanding leader.
 Friedrich Merz, her former inner-party rival, will no doubt have words of praise for this politician who dominated the West German party landscape with a distinctive style – as an East German – for a good 15 years.